Mimosa Champagne Gelatin Shots

 • Mixing Bowls – I like to have a variety of sizes on hand, and this set has them all.

-• Injector or Pourable Measuring Cup – I use my 8 cup Pyrex measuring cup for tasks like this.
+• Injector or Pourable Measuring Cup – I use my 8-cup Pyrex measuring cup for tasks like this.

-• Small Baking Sheet – A tray will make it easy to pop your jello shots in and out of the fridge when you’re leaving them to set.
+• Small Baking Sheet – A tray will make it easy to pop your Jello shots in and out of the fridge when you’re leaving them to set.

-jello shots with whipped cream
+orange jello shots in plastic cups, one with whipped cream and orange slice

-Champagne Jello Shots FAQ
+Orange Jello Shots FAQ

-Are champagne gelatin shots strong?
+Are champagne Jello shots strong?

 Champagne typically has an alcohol percentage of about 12%, so these shots won’t taste as strong as other recipes made with hard liquor.
-But, they are nonetheless a fun and memorable treat that every mimosa lover will enjoy!

 Can you put edible glitter in gelatin shots?

-Yes, edible glitter can be added to gelatin shots to give them a beautiful shimmery finish — it’s a great way to mimic the bubbles of the champagne!
-You can stir a little bit of glitter into your jello mixture before it sets, or sprinkle some on top after the shots have fully set.
+Yes, edible glitter can be added to these orange Jello shots to give them a beautiful shimmery finish — it’s a great way to mimic the bubbles of the champagne!

 Enjoy!